 The issue of what makes for a moral theory is contentious.
 An ethical egoist could challenge whatever constraint is deployed against her.
 But a neater reply is to move to rational egoism, which makes claims about what one has reason to do, ignoring the topic of what is morally right.
 This gets at what ethical egoists intend, while skirting the issue of constraints on moral theories.
 After all, few if any ethical egoists think of egoism as giving the correct content of morality, while also thinking that the rational thing to do is determined by some non-egoist consideration.
 One could then, if one wished, argue for ethical egoism from rational egoism and the plausible claim that the best moral theory must tell me what I have most reason to do.

 Rational egoism claims that it is necessary and sufficient for an action to be rational that it maximize one's self-interest.
 (As with ethical egoism, there are variants which drop maximization or evaluate rules or character traits rather than actions.
 There are also variants which make the maximization of self-interest necessary but not sufficient, or sufficient but not necessary, for an action to be rational.
-Again, I set these aside.)
+One might also think of the rational act as what maximizes or as what would be reasonably believed to maximize.
+Again, we set these issues aside.)

 Like ethical egoism, rational egoism needs arguments to support it.
 One might cite our most confident judgments about rational action and claim that rational egoism best fits these.
 The problem is that our most confident judgments about rational action seem to be captured by a different, extremely popular theory — the instrumental theory of rationality.
 According to the instrumental theory, it is necessary and sufficient, for an action to be rational, that it maximize the satisfaction of one's preferences.
 Since psychological egoism seems false, it may be rational for me to make an uncompensated sacrifice for the sake of others, for this may be what, on balance, best satisfies my (strong, non-self-interested) preferences.
 This conflict with the instrumental theory is a major problem for rational egoism.